MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/token-licensing/index.md

 For token licensing, the MobileFirst Server needs to connect to the Rational® License Key Server by using the Rational Common Licensing library.

-This library is composed of a Java™ library and also native libraries.
+This library is composed of a Java library and also native libraries.
 These native libraries depend on the platform where MobileFirst Server is running.
 Thus, the token licensing by MobileFirst Server is supported only on platforms where the Rational Common Licensing library can be run.

 The following table describes the platforms that support MobileFirst Server with the token licensing.